The Best Things to Do Alone in Rhode Island

 You can sign up for Amtrak’s reward system and redeem points to save money.
 However, the easiest way to get inexpensive tickets is to have flexible travel days and to book months in advance.

 Many Amtrak lines have heavy discounts if you book your travel early.
-So, if you want to travel to Providence, start planning your trip on Amtrak.com now.
+So, if you want to travel to Providence, plan your trip on Amtrak.com now.

 After doing a few quick searches, I found $35 tickets from D.C. to Providence if you book three months in advance.
 However, if I wanted to travel from D.C. to Providence next week, those same coach seats were about $200.

-In general, getting cheap Amtrak tickets is fairly less work than trying to get cheap airline tickets.
-Cheap airline tickets require a lot of price tracking and researching, while all you need to do usually with Amtrak is book a few months in advance.
+In general, getting cheap Amtrak tickets is fairly less work than getting cheap airline tickets.
+Cheap airline tickets require a lot of price tracking and researching, while all you usually need to do with Amtrak is book a few months in advance.

 Should I Purchase an Amtrak or MBTA Ticket When Traveling From Providence to Boston?